josbiz/apollo-graphql-challenge/README.md

 - Based on startDate and endDate  return points from this year and next year
 - contract should not be delinquent
 - contract should be active
-- contract should not be Relase type
+- contract should not be Resale type
 - contract usage details should return total points group by usage type
 - total amount of points should be across all contract from the owner return response in the following format